 Internal & Quantitative Techniques

 Product initiatives and projects are often undertaken with a specific goal of increasing revenues or reducing costs.
 Also, many organizations require a business case for new product features.
-For these and similar situations, it’s necessary to do a financial analysis of candidate development themes6.
+For these and similar situations, it’s necessary to do a financial analysis of candidate development themes.
 Those with the best financial outcomes are then prioritized.

 We’ll explore common metrics for evaluating financial returns, but I suggest reading more on the subject if you’re interested in this kind of analysis and prioritization, as it gets complex pretty rapidly.
 Mike Cohn’s excellent book, Agile Estimating and Planning, dedicates an entire chapter to this topic.